 Myles de Bastion.
 Photo: Sam Gehrke.

 Myles de Bastion (he/him) is an artistic director, musician and creative-altruist who develops technology and art installations that enable sound to be experienced as light and vibration.
 His search for ways to bridge his passion for music with his Deaf identity led him to found CymaSpace, a non-profit that facilitates arts and cultural events that are inclusive of the Deaf and Hard-of-Hearing.
 His work has appeared on the Jimmy Kimmel Live!
 Show and he has built large-scale installations for musical festivals and Grammy-award winning jazz artist Esperanza Spalding.

 Recently, Myles has been focusing on making virtual worlds accessible beyond sound.
 His work incorporates Sign Language and AI generated captions as a non-verbal means to craft social VR experiences.
 Myles grew up in England and now lives in Portland, Oregon where he enjoys spending time with his family in nature.

-The STEAM Career Showcase for Students with Disabilities is sponsored by
+The STEAM Career Showcase for Students with Disabilities is made possible with support from:

 Interested in past events?
 Watch the archived recordings here.

 How do I find out more?
 Questions?
 Contact Jessie Rassau at email@example.com or 919.707.9976.

 Sponsorship opportunities available!
 Please contact Lisa Molina at firstname.lastname@example.org or 919.707.9964.